LuminosityX/FNE/README.md

 We refer to the path of extracted files as `$DATA_PATH`.

-If you don't want to train from scratch, you can download the pretrained FNE model from [here](https://drive.google.com/file/d/1Fvh5jjdXIxjtYFe-t5dAxcc53peRTIgB/view?usp=drive_link)  (for Flickr30K model).
+If you don't want to train from scratch, you can download the pretrained FNE model from [here](https://drive.google.com/file/d/1Fvh5jjdXIxjtYFe-t5dAxcc53peRTIgB/view?usp=drive_link)  (for Flickr30K model) and [here]() (for MSCOCO model).

 ## Train new models
 Run `train.py`: